bfemiano/newton-raphson-interest-analytic/README.md

 newton-rahpson-interest-analytict
 =================================

-Hadoop streaming application written in Python capable of calculating time-weighted interest using Newton-Rahpson method.
+Hadoop streaming application written in Python that calculates time-weighted interest using Newton-Rahpson method.
+Taking into account the time of year any adjustments (positive and negative) that were made to each account.

 Build the data using 'python data_gen.py <num_accounts> where num_accounts equals how many unique account names to reproduce in the dataset.